DPLATA/Guides-overviews-and-tutorials/Minikube-docker/README.md

 Now you should be able to go into **http://localhost:8080** in your browser and see Hello Docker + Minikube tutorial! ;)

 ### Step 2: DOCKERIZING THE SERVER
 Now that the simple web server is up and running you'll want to dockerize it in order to deploy it using Minikube.
-For dockerizing the server first create a .dockerignore file that's useful for optimizing the docker image.
+For dockerizing the server first create a .dockerignore file that's useful for optimizing the Docker image
 ```
 touch .dockerignore
 ```
-In it for now you'll just want to add the node modules directory but I encourage you to learn more about it, why it's useful and how to create a perfect .dockerignore file.
+In it for now you'll just want to add the node modules directory but I encourage you to learn more about it, why it's useful and how to create a perfect .dockerignore file
 ```
 node_modules
 ```